rstasiuliony/Euler54/README.md

+The project can be run in IDE (I used IntelliJ) with JDK17.

 This is the solution for the Euler54 problem.
 The program reads card strings from the file poker.txt and counts how many times player 1 has won.

 In the card game poker, a hand consists of five cards and are ranked, from lowest to highest, in the following way: